When Is a Dog Considered a Senior?

 Though the saying "life gets better with age" may hold true for your furry friend, you might notice a few key differences in your pup as they grow older.
 Most senior dogs experience sensory, system, or psychological changes, or a combination of the three.

-The most distinguishable of changes, sensory changes include the decline of a dog's senses.
-Senior dogs often experience hearing loss, and they may start walking a bit shaky due to balance issues that stem from the inner ear.
-Their eyesight may also diminish, with their eyes becoming cloudy over time—often due to regular ultraviolet light exposure or cataracts.
+The most easily observable age-related changes tend to be the decline of a dog's senses.
+Senior dogs often experience hearing loss, and they may start walking a bit unsteadily due to balance issues that stem from the inner ear.
+Their eyesight may also diminish, with their eyes becoming cloudy from cataracts, ulcers, or degeneration.
 An older dog's sense of taste and smell can lessen as well.

 As their age increases, dogs also become prone to senior health issues such as glaucoma, heart disease, and arthritis.
-Several of their bodily systems slow down and the connective tissue surrounding their muscles stiffens.
 These system changes, in addition to psychological changes that cause dogs to act a bit "senile," are common yet more difficult to identify.

 How to Make an Old Dog Happy

-Although a senior dog may not be as active and energetic as they once were, there are still many ways to bring out the lovable personality you've known for so long.
+Although seniors may not be as active and energetic as they once were, there are still many activities and toys for older dogs to bring out the lovable personality you've known for so long.
 If you're wondering how to make an old dog happy, we have a few tips—and they involve chew toys and treats, of course!

 Senior Dog Toys